-This section provides information and instructions for removing and replacing internal drives.
+This section provides information and instructions for installing and removing internal drives.

 Internal drives are devices that your computer uses to read and store data.
-Your computer does not have the capacity to install additional drives but you might want to install higher capacity drives or a different type of drive to enable your computer to read other types of media.
+You can add drives to your computer to increase storage capacity and to enable your computer to read other types of media.
 Some of the different drives that are available for your computer are:

+- Serial ATA hard disk drives

-- Hard disk drives - · Optical drives, such as CD drives and DVD drives
+- Parallel ATA hard disk drives

+- Optical drives, such as CD drives or DVD drives

+- Removable media drives